dansand/Python/part1/variables.md

 > *   Assign values to variables.

+## Variables

+An important concept in programming is variables.
+A variable is nothing more than a name for something so you can use it later.
+Programmers use these variables to store data, make their code more readable and so they don't have to keep remembering what things are.

+Let's say we want to create a new variable called `name`:

+    >>> name = "Ola"

+You see?
+It's easy!
+It's simply: name equals Ola.

+As you've noticed, your program didn't return anything like it did before.
+So how do we know that the variable actually exists?
+Simply enter `name` and hit `enter`:

+    >>> name
+    'Ola'

+Yippee!
+Your first variable :)!
+You can always change what it refers to:

+    >>> name = "Sonja"
+    >>> name
+    'Sonja'

+You can use it in functions too:

+    >>> len(name)
+    5

+But what if we used the wrong name?
+Can you guess what would happen?
+Let's try!

+    >>> city = "Tokyo"
+    >>> ctiy
+    Traceback (most recent call last):
+      File "<stdin>", line 1, in <module>
+    NameError: name 'ctiy' is not defined

+An error!
+As you can see, Python has different types of errors and this one is called a **NameError**.
+Python will give you this error if you try to use a variable that hasn't been defined yet.
+If you encounter this error later, check your code to see if you've mistyped any names.

-A variable is just a name for a value, such as `x`, `current_temperature`, or `subject_id`.
+So a Python variable is just a name for a value.
 Python's variables must begin with a letter and are [case sensitive](reference.html#case-sensitive).
-We can create a new variable by assigning a value to it using `=`.
+We create a new variable by assigning a value to it using `=`.
+Note that `=` means assignment in Python.
-As an illustration,
-let's step back and instead of considering a table of data, consider the simplest "collection" of data, a single value.
+Let's consider the simplest "collection" of data, a single value.
 The line below assigns the value `55` to a variable `weight_kg`:

     weight_kg = 55

-Once a variable has a value, we can print it to the screen:
+Just like with the string assigned to `name`, our numeric variable can be printed to the screen:

     print(weight_kg)
     55

-and do arithmetic with it:
+We can also do arithmetic with it:

     print('weight in pounds:', 2.2 * weight_kg)